mariolsuarez/miniProject1/README.md

-This a document created in my remote (my terminal) and commite
+This a document created in my remote (my terminal) and commited there!